Walmart Deals Event Offering Bargains Up to 50% Off

 “We know many of our customers are beginning to prepare for their holiday celebrations early, and we’ve adapted our approach to best meet their needs,” said Latriece Watkins, executive vice president and chief merchandising officer, Walmart U.S. “We’ve worked hard to lower prices across our most exciting assortment ever, and we’re thrilled to give customers more of what they want this holiday — more time to prepare and more opportunities to save all season long.”

-If you’re holding out for cooler temperatures before making your list (and checking it twice) don’t miss Walmart’s Black Friday and Cyber Monday events where the retailer will also have a variety of deals and discounts.
+If you’re holding out for cooler temperatures before making your list (and checking it twice), don’t miss Walmart’s Black Friday and Cyber Monday events, when the retailer will also have a variety of deals and discounts.

 How to become a Walmart Plus member

-Walmart+ is a paid membership (much like Amazon only cheaper).
-But you'll need a Walmart.com account and the Walmart app to access the money and time-saving features that include early access to promotions and events, free delivery from your store, free shipping, savings on fuel and video streaming with Paramount Plus.
+Walmart+ is a paid membership (much like Amazon, only cheaper).
+But you'll need a Walmart.com account and the Walmart app to access the money and time-saving features, including early access to promotions and events, free delivery from your store, free shipping, savings on fuel and video streaming access with Paramount Plus.

 10 of the best deals available right now

-If you're one of those savvy shoppers who wants a jump-start on the holidays, we’re sharing 10 early October deals you can snag at Walmart right now.
+If you're one of those savvy shoppers who wants a jump-start on the holidays, we’re sharing 10 deals you can snag at Walmart right now.

 So much more on sale

-Shop the October sale-extravaganza from October 8 - 13 and save big on thousands of other items in these categories!
+Shop the October sale extravaganza from now until October 13 and save big on thousands of other items in these categories!

 - Up to 30% off on brand-name technology